JamieMcQuire23/JamieMcQuire23.github.io/content/blog/academic/deseptr/deseptr.md

 math: true
 ---

-# ViTs for Wearable Sensor Spectrogram Analysis
+# ViTs for Wearable Sensor Spectrogram Analysis with DeSepTr

 This is a blog that I have wrote in conjunction with my paper: [A Data Efficient Vision Transformer for Robust Human Activity Recognition from the Spectrograms of Wearable Sensor Data](https://ieeexplore.ieee.org/document/10208059/citations?tabFilter=papers#citations).
 If you would like access feel free to reach out!